-During 2022, Mosaic reviewed the following foundational elements of our anti-corruption program: Tone at the Top, Policies and Procedures, and Training, to provide assurance that Mosaic is taking the appropriate measures to mitigate the risk of an employee or representative (third parties) engaging in activities that may violate FCPA or other anti-corruption laws or regulations.
-These reviews included performing audit procedures at the company's operations in the United States, Canada, Brazil and China.
+During 2023, Mosaic reviewed the following foundational elements of our anti-corruption program: Tone at the Top, Policies and Procedures, and Training, to provide assurance that Mosaic is taking the appropriate measures to mitigate the risk of an employee or representative (third parties) engaging in activities that may violate FCPA or other anti-corruption laws or regulations.
+These reviews included performing audit procedures at the company's operations in the United States, Canada, Brazil and Peru.

 Transparency International's Corruption Perception Index ranks 180 countries and territories by their perceived levels of public sector corruption.
-We do not have production facilities in any of the 20 lowest-ranked countries.
+We do not have production facilities in any of the 20 countries with the highest perceived corruption risk.